Skip to content

 How can I find the right cashback card for me?

-• The APR - the interest you’ll pay can depend on your credit history.
-You might not get the advertised rate.
+• The APR - the interest you’ll pay can depend on your credit history and it might not be the rate advertised

-• Whether you need to spend a minimum amount before you can start getting cashback.
+• If you need to spend a minimum amount before you can start earning cashback.

 What are the alternatives to cashback credit cards?

 Cashback cards won’t be for everyone.
-For example, they might not have the most competitive interest rates.
-Whether they’ll work for you depends on your individual circumstances, including your spending habits.
+For example, they can come with higher interest rates, so whether they’re a good fit for you depends on your spending habits and financial discipline.

-If you struggle to pay back the full balance each month or have a bad credit score, there are alternatives that might suit you better:
+If you struggle to pay back the full balance each month or have a poor credit score, there are alternatives that might suit you better:

-• 0% balance transfer credit cards Move your existing credit card debt to one card and pay 0% interest for a set period of time.
+• 0% balance transfer credit cards – move your existing credit card debt to one card, usually for a fee of 2-4%, and pay 0% interest for a number of months.
+This can help you clear the debt faster or reduce the overall amount you pay back.

-• Credit builder credit cards Specifically designed for people with a low credit score or no credit history.
-Credit limits are much lower, but used sensibly and making repayments on time could help you gradually build up your credit score.
+• Credit builder credit cards – designed for those with a low credit score or no credit history.
+Credit limits are much lower but use them sensibly and make repayments on time, and they could help you gradually build up your credit score.

-• Travel credit cards Can offer better exchange rates and low or even no fees when used abroad.
-Some travel credit cards also give you cashback on foreign purchases, so you get the best of both worlds.
+• Travel credit cards – these can offer better exchange rates and low (or even no) fees when you spend overseas.
+Some travel credit cards also give you cashback on items you buy abroad, so you get the best of both worlds.
+Remember to clear the balance each month as interest rates can be steep.

 Where can I compare cashback credit cards?